Presentation of the feet or buttocks of the foetus.

 In case the previous method fails:

-- As a last resort, symphysiotomy (Chapter 5, Section 5.7) can be combined with the Mauriceau manoeuvre.
+• As a last resort, symphysiotomy (Chapter 5, Section 5.7) can be combined with this manoeuvre.

 Figures 6.6 - Modified Mauriceau manoeuvre